daniellacosse/typescript-buildfiles/readme.md

 ## `/commands`

-these are various make commands that intend to universally helpful across my various typescript projects
+these are various make commands that intend to be universally helpful across my various typescript projects

 ### `default` : run the default action (defined by the host repository)